appleple/react-trello/README.md

 2.  `npm run lintfix` : fix linting errors of all js files
 3.  `npm run semantic-release` : make a release.
 Leave it for CI to do.
 4.  `npm run storybook`: Start developing by using storybook
-5.  `npm run test` : Run tests. tests file should be written as `*.test.js` and using ES2015
-6.  `npm run test:watch` : Watch tests while writing
-7.  `npm run test:cover` : Show coverage report of your tests
-8.  `npm run test:report` : Report test coverage to codecov.io.
-Leave this for CI
-9.  `npm run build`: transpile all ES6 component files into ES5(commonjs) and put it in `dist` directory
+5.  `npm run build`: build the library
-10. `npm run docs`: create static build of storybook in `docs` directory that can be used for github pages
+10. `npm run build-storybook`: create static build of storybook that can be used for github pages

-Learn how to write stories [here](https://storybook.js.org/basics/writing-stories/)
+Learn how to write stories [here](https://storybook.js.org/docs)

 ### License